ly-roger/ly-roger/README.md

 - 🌐 Developing a social media strategy tailored to my strengths in IT and technology.

 💡 **My Skills**
-- 🛠 **Technical Expertise**: Proficient in web development, programming (HTML, CSS, JavaScript), and IT systems.
+- 🛠 **Technical Expertise**: I have strong skills in PowerShell scripting, which allows me to efficiently automate tasks, manage systems, and enhance productivity.
+My experience includes creating custom scripts to            streamline workflows and solve complex problems in IT environments..
 - 🤝 **Collaboration**: Experienced in teamwork for projects and open-source initiatives.
 - 🚀 **Problem Solver**: Trained to analyze and create solutions, a vital skill for technology and marketing.